lift-project/lift/README.md

 ```
 ./buildExecutor.sh
 ```
-The script is also called by sbt when running `sbt compile`
+Both scripts are also called by sbt when running `sbt compile`

 Finally add the Executor build directory to the Java library path: